-This blog asks, How can the world be otherwise if it is not first otherwise for Black people who are of no value or consequence to the species of Man?
-Blacks are ineligible for human rights because theirs is concurrently a genre of sub- and supra-humanity in which blacks are vulnerable like chattel but dangerous like demons, and regardless, gratuitously open to receive violence.
-Antiblack humanism defines the scope and quality of human being—every instantiation or evocation (or rejection) of the human body, even ones seemingly unrelated to race, like sex and gender—with the proscription “above all, don’t be black” (Lewis Gordon 1997: 63).
-I thus want to suggest that a feminist revolution must guarantee the life chances of the Blackest, most wretched and damned bodies on earth, not because these bodies qualify as human, but in spite of the fact that they don’t.
+This blog asks, How can the world be Otherwise if it does not privilege the material and psychic health of Black people who are of no value or consequence to the species of Man?
+Black persons are ineligible for human rights because theirs is concurrently a genre of sub- and supra-humanity in which they are vulnerable like chattel but dangerous like demons, and regardless (as evidenced by Darren Wilson’s description of Michael Brown), gratuitously open to receive violence.
+This blog considers the metaphysics and metapolitics of liberal humanism, which defines the scope and quality of human being—every instantiation or evocation (or rejection) of the human body, even ones seemingly unrelated to race, like sex and gender—with the proscription “above all, don’t be black” (Lewis Gordon 1997: 63), to suggest that a feminist revolution must guarantee the life chances of the Blackest, most wretched and damned persons on earth, not because they qualify as human beings with inalienable rights, but in spite of the fact that (indeed, precisely because) they don’t.